redis-developer/banking-on-redis/docs/02-STREAMS.md

 (integer) 26
 ```

 And that's Streams.
-We now return you to your regularly schedule instruction.
+We now return you to your regularly scheduled instruction.